meshcloud/meshcloud-docs/docs/meshstack.meshmarketplace.index.md

 ## Platform Instance Configuration

-meshMarketplace can only be configured by meshcloud via Dhall.
+OSB Services platform can only be configured by meshcloud via Dhall.
 It is not yet available in self-service.
 Please consult the following example as a reference of possible configuration settings.

 ```dhall
 let PermissionReplication = ./PermissionReplication.dhall